Zafar Muhammad Khan: Naval career

 In 2010, it was reported that Indian navy had destroyed all records of sinking Ghazi submarine.
 Vice admiral G M Hiranandani who was tasked with writing the official history of the navy.
 He stated that he was unable to obtain any old files regarding PNS Ghazi sinking.
 Those old files were destroyed.
-One of the retired navy officer who saw action in 1971 claims that the destruction of the Ghazi papers and those of army in Kolkata depicts the many instances when Indian war history has been delibarelty falsified.
+One of the retired navy officers who saw action in 1971 claims that the destruction of the Ghazi papers and those of army in Kolkata depicts the many instances when Indian war history has been delibarelty falsified.
 He further stated that 'We have enough heroes.
 In fog of war, many myth and false hero may have been created and many left unsung'.

 Personal life

 Zafar married Lalarukh Zafar in December 1964 and had one son named Sameer Zafar Khan.

 Media

 The Pakistan Navy has paid tribute to Commander Zafar and the crew of PNS Ghazi by establishing monuments of the fallen officers.
 In 1996, a dramatization of PNS Ghazi, as PNS Ghazi (Shaheed), was filmed, and it was financed and produced by ISPR of the Pakistan Defense Forces.
 It was here that the Pakistan Navy first outlined the naval career of Commander Zafar Muhammad Khan and other officers.
 A well-known Pakistani actor, Shabbir Jan, portrayed the life and career of Commander Zafar Muhammad Khan.